Powersurge/pi-fi-gallery/readme.txt

 For Pi-Fi Gallery to function you will need the following:

+ * A web server running PHP5 with write access.
  * A Raspberry Pi running Raspbian Jessie or Jessie Lite.
  * An Eye-Fi card and a supported digital camera.
  * A wi-fi network.